Project Management in Healthcare: Careers, Challenges, and Success Factors

 - The ability to work in a complex, structureless environment.
 In healthcare, projects are developed and supported while adhering to multiple competing needs.
 The ability to streamline and prioritize a complex project while considering the needs of different stakeholders is crucial in this environment.

 - The ability to deal with change.
 As stated previously, when a new electronic medical record system is introduced, it impacts multiple areas of service delivery.
 These changes in practice may require additional training, new employee hires, and even a difference in the organizational hierarchy.
-The ability to deal with change is essential when managing a healthcare project.
+The ability to deal with change is essential when managing a public health project.

 - The ability to build relationships.
 Healthcare projects often involve several players, from internal and external stakeholders to outside vendors.
 Developing and maintaining those relationships is crucial for healthcare organizations to deliver top-quality patient care.